francelwebdev/francelwebdev/README.md

-# Hello and Welcome to my Github profile
+# Hi, I'm Francel AMAMOO,

-My name is Francel AMAMOO, i'm self-taught full stack web developer passionate about web and mobile development and also chatbots development.
+I'm a self-taught full stack web developer passionate about web and mobile development and also chatbots development.

 I build GraphQL or REST APIs as a back-end for a VueJS front-end application.